-Of course you can just use a knife or some rocks to shape a stick into a spearpoint, but a little bit of hardening by a campfire can drastically improve the durability and performance of your spear, making it a highly recommended step.
+Of course, you can use a knife or rocks to shape a stick into a spear point.
+Still, a little bit of hardening by a campfire can drastically improve the durability and performance of your spear, making it a highly recommended step.

-A spear is one of the simplest weapons possible, but for proper fire hardening you will want to use good, solid wood that is durable and hard.
-Oak or ash wood are both excellent candidates, and you should cut down a fresh and fairly straight branch for your spear.
+A spear is one of the simplest weapons possible, but for proper fire hardening, you will want to use good, solid wood that is durable and hard.
+Oak or ash wood are excellent candidates, and you should cut down a fresh and fairly straight branch for your spear.

-In this case the moisture in the wood is actually to your benefit, so if you are unable to find a suitable branch still growing on the tree, be sure to soak any dead wood in water thoroughly before taking the time to shape and harden it.
+In this case, the moisture in the wood is actually to your benefit, so if you cannot find a suitable branch still growing on the tree, be sure to soak any dead wood in water thoroughly before taking the time to shape and harden it.

-You should constantly rotate it in order to spread the heat appropriately, and make absolutely sure that you only heat up the wood rather than burning it.
-Burning wood turns it into charcoal which is brittle and worthless for a spearpoint, and you just want the wood to harden as it dries and the fresh sap inside crystalizes.
+You should constantly rotate it to spread the heat appropriately and ensure that you only heat the wood rather than burn it.
+Burning wood turns it into charcoal which is brittle and worthless for a spearpoint, and you want the wood to harden as it dries and the fresh sap inside crystalizes.

 The tip will turn black, but it should still have the full strength of wood once it is done with the first pass.
-To ensure you’re doing it right, stab the hardened end into a rock or other hard surface.
-If the end crumbles and breaks apart you burn it into charcoal, but if it remains intact without breaking down you probably have a nice hardened end to work with.
+Stab the hardened end into a rock or other hard surface to ensure you’re doing it right.
+If the end crumbles and breaks apart, you burn it into charcoal, but if it remains intact, you probably have a nice hardened end to work with.

-Taking your new hardened end, begin shaping the wood into a spearpoint using whatever design you wish.
-Fishing spears tend to have barbs to hold the fish, while self-defense spears tend to be one single hardened point.
-Regardless of design you will probably need to harden the point at least twice more: once when you have the rough shape of the tip formed from the hardened end and again once you have the final sharpened point.
+Take your new hardened end and shape the wood into a spearpoint using whatever design you wish.
+Fishing spears have barbs to hold the fish, while self-defense spears tend to be one hardened point.
+Regardless of design, you will probably need to harden the point at least twice more: once when you have the rough shape of the tip formed from the hardened end and again once you have the final sharpened point.

-So long as you don’t turn the wood into charcoal it can be hardened several times as you go through the process and the number of times needed will vary depending on the wood you use, the humidity in the air and a variety of other factors.
-It is important to experiment and craft several spears even in an emergency, since the force of impact can easily break even a well-made weapon.
+So long as you don’t turn the wood into charcoal, it can be hardened several times as you go through the process, and the number of times needed will vary depending on the wood you use, the humidity in the air and a variety of other factors.
+It is important to experiment and craft several spears in an emergency since the force of impact can easily break even a well-made weapon.

 Optionally, you can also harden the rest of the spear if you wish once the tip has been completed.
-Some argue it helps improve durability while others feel that having some flexibility in the wood is more desirable so the choice is up to you.
-I wouldn’t worry about the weight of the moist handle of the wood unless your spear is particularly long, since fire-hardened tips are not really suitable for throwing.
+Some argue it helps improve durability, while others feel that having some flexibility in the wood is more desirable, so the choice is up to you.
+I wouldn’t worry about the weight of the moist handle of the wood unless your spear is particularly long since fire-hardened tips are not suitable for throwing.

 Why Use a Spear For Survival?

-Let’s assume that you have a knife or even a hatchet or axe on hand to protect yourself, so why would you want a spear?
+Let’s assume you have a knife, hatchet, or axe to protect yourself, so why would you want a spear?
 Spears can be better for a variety of reasons, including:

-Aside from the time spent preparing the spear you won’t lose much if it breaks in half when you stab a deer or if you trip and drop it down a chasm.
+Aside from the time spent preparing the spear, you won’t lose much if it breaks in half when you stab a deer or trip and drop it down a chasm.
 It also keeps you from wearing down your metal tools over time.

 A knife is dangerous, but most knives don’t exactly look threatening and are rather small.
-A spear is large and wicked looking particularly with a black fire-hardened tip on it, and it can be scary to other people and even animals.
+A spear is large and wicked looking, particularly with a black fire-hardened tip, and it can be scary to other people and even animals.

 Ease of creation.

-Spears have been used to bring down everything from a rabbit or squirrel to elephants, so there aren’t many threats that are immune to a good jab from that sharp tip.
+Spears have been used to bring down everything from a rabbit or squirrels to elephants, so there aren’t many threats immune to a good jab from that sharp tip.
 Depending on the design of the head, you can add barbs that enlarge wounds, penetrate thick hides/clothing, or even coat it in poison.

 Easy to use.

-A spear is one of the simplest weapons to use, since it boils down to “stick the pointy end in whatever you want to kill”.
+A spear is one of the simplest weapons since it boils down to “stick the pointy end in whatever you want to kill.”
 It also makes good use of your fight-or-flight response since the increased strength can be used to stab all the harder.

+Learning to make a spear isn’t different from building punji stakes or any other defense involving pointed sticks.
 The skill transfers over to other defenses.
-Learning to make a spear isn’t all that different from learning how to build punji stakes or any other defense involving pointed sticks.
-Mastering the art of hardening a spear over a fire can be used to improve your traps as well, making them more potent.
+Mastering the art of hardening a spear over a fire can also improve your traps, making them more potent.

-A spear is easy to make, easy to use, and the materials are literally growing out of the ground.
+A spear is easy to make and use, and the materials grow out of the ground.
 Make sure you know how to craft one of these makeshift weapons, just in case.